apache/pulsar/site/docs/1.18/applications/WebSocket.md

 #### Python consumer

-Here's an example Python {% popover consumer %} that listens on a Pulsar {% popover topic %} and prints the message payload whenever a message arrives:
+Here's an example Python {% popover consumer %} that listens on a Pulsar {% popover topic %} and prints the message ID whenever a message arrives:

 ```python
 import websocket, base64, json